| Feature | Baking Soda | Activated Carbon |

 Winner?
 Carbon.
 It's why gas masks use carbon filters, not baking powder.

-Every cat parent has stood in the aisle debating between the $2 box of baking soda and the specialized carbon deodorizer.
+Every cat parent has stood in the aisle debating whether to toss baking soda in the litter box or invest in a specialized carbon deodorizer.
 Is carbon just marketing hype, or is it actual science?

 The Science of Smell